Connecting to databases that support ODBC from Python with mxODBC

 3. Download egenix-mx-commercial-2.0.7.tar.gz, unpack and cd into the created directory.

-4. Open mxCOMMERCIAL.py and look for:
+4. Open mxCOMMERCIAL.py and search for:

 packages[len(packages):] = [